knative/eventing/sample/slack/slack_responder/README.md

 We already have the ability to verify Slack events, but now we need the ability to send commands back to Slack.

+1. On your Slack App's 'Bot Users' page, click 'Add a Bot user', put in any names you'd like and click 'Add Bot User'.

+1. On your Slack App's 'OAuth & Permissions' settings page of your Slack App, add the Bot by clicking on 'Install App' or 'Reinstall App'.

 1. Find your Slack App's 'Bot User OAuth Access Token', on the 'OAuth & Permissions' settings page of your Slack App.